How do we write our own personal narrative so that it resonates powerfully with others?

 What will you do on the course?

-Lily will set extracts and exercises with the purpose of triggering discussion on what makes compelling memoir and why, introducing students to the forerunners in creative nonfiction.
-She will give feedback on two of the three assignments set on the course and will be feeding students with further reading suggestions and reflections over the six-week duration.
+Lily will set extracts and exercises with the purpose of initiating discussion on what makes compelling memoir and why, introducing students to the forerunners in creative nonfiction.
+She will give feedback on all three assignments set on the course and will be feeding students with further reading suggestions and reflections over the six-week duration.

 Who is it for?